Kaysims/Grip-Club/README.md

     >  2. What Grip Club does
     >  3. How to get involved

 * The about us page will provide information about what bouldering is and what Grip Club can offer.
-It will include their mission, facilities and bouldering's health benefits.
+It will include their mission, facilities and bouldering health benefits.
 This will give the user more information about the company, which is a user goal.
   > I want to find out about Grip Club and understand what the club is about.

 * The classes page will provide information on different classes that users can get involved in and join.
 This should achieve the user's goal of getting involved.